thoughtbot/guides/README.md

     * More information about commit (under 72 characters)
     * More information about commit (under 72 characters)

-Make sure tests pass.
-Share your feature branch
+Share your branch:

     git push origin [branch]

 Submit a [Github pull request](http://goo.gl/Kmdee).

 Ask for a code review in Campfire.
-At least one person other than the author reviews the code before it is merged.
+A team member other than the author should review the code before it is merged.

 Rebase frequently to incorporate upstream changes.